How many times have you heard this about pretty much anything these days?

 Once we go over these items, we start talking about our pricing packages and the way they're structured.
 Even though a client might opt for our 3-hour package, they are essentially paying for more than just the three hours that we have the photo booth open.
 So here's a quick breakdown of how a typical 3-hour event runs:

-- 1 hour travel time to the venue (we live in the SF Bay Area)
+- 1 hour travel time to the venue (we live and work in the SF Bay Area)

 - 1 hour of setup